Larchmont, New York

-Larchmont /lɑːrtʃmɒnt/ is a village located within the Town of Mamaroneck in Westchester County, New York.
+Larchmont (/lɑːrtʃmɒnt/) is an affluent village located within the Town of Mamaroneck in Westchester County, New York.
 Larchmont is a suburb of New York City, located approximately 18 mi northeast of Midtown Manhattan.
-The population of the village is 6,453 as of the World Population Review.
+As of the 2020 census, Larchmont had a population of 6,630.
 In February 2019, Bloomberg ranked Larchmont as the 15th wealthiest place in the United States and the third wealthiest in New York.